Tetrabenazine: Animal model of motivational dysfunction

 Tetrabenazine is used in the only animal model of motivational dysfunction.
 The drug results in selective depletion of dopamine at low doses of 0.25 to 1.0 mg/kg and induces a low-effort bias in effort-based decision-making tasks at these doses.
 It has been found to reduce striatal or nucleus accumbens dopamine levels by 57 to 75% at a dose of 0.75–1.0 mg/kg in rats.
 In contrast, levels of serotonin and norepinephrine are only reduced by up to 15 to 30% at this dosage.
 A 10-fold higher dosage of 10 mg/kg is needed to decrease serotonin levels as much as the reduction in dopamine levels at 1 mg/kg.
 The low-effort bias of systemic administration of tetrabenazine also occurs when it is injected directly into the nucleus accumbens but not the overlying medial neostriatum (i.e., dorsal striatum).
 Dopamine D_{1} receptor antagonists like ecopipam and dopamine D_{2} receptor antagonists like haloperidol have similar amotivational effects as tetrabenazine in animals.

 A number of pro-motivational drugs have been found to reverse the amotivational effects of tetrabenazine.
 These include the dopamine releasing agent lisdexamfetamine, the dopamine reuptake inhibitors methylphenidate, bupropion, modafinil, vanoxerine, PRX-14040, and MRZ-9547, and the MAO-B inhibitor and catecholaminergic activity enhancer selegiline.
 Selegiline shows a complicated U-shaped dose–response curve in its efficacy in the model.
 In contrast to the preceding agents, many antidepressants, including selective serotonin reuptake inhibitors (SSRIs) like fluoxetine and citalopram, the norepinephrine reuptake inhibitors (NRIs) desipramine and atomoxetine, the selective MAO-A inhibitor moclobemide, and the non-selective monoamine oxidase inhibitor pargyline, are ineffective in reversing tetrabenazine-induced amotivational symptoms.
 SSRIs and NRIs actually induced further motivational impairments at high doses.

+Dyskinetic cerebral palsy

 A retrospective longitudinal study in a cohort of 23 children with dyskinetic cerebral palsy was conducted where they were treated with tetrabenazine.
 Results showed significant improvement in movement disorders over time.
 The study supports tetrabenzine's potential for DCP treatment and shows that the MD-CRS 4-18 scale is a tool for tracking progress in future clinical trials.